 - identify engineering, environmental and landscaping technical issues

 - provide specific guidance on technical requirements about conditions of approval

 - reduce assessment time and cost

 Council will organise a meeting within ten business days after receiving the request.
 This time is needed to review and prepare the advice.

 Development Application Forms

-For all development applications you must:
+For all development applications (town planning applications) you must complete:

-Sustainable Planning Act and Regulations
+Planning Act 2016 and Regulations